mathias-json/cybersec-portfolio/README.md

 ##### **Mathias Onasanya** | _Cybersecurity Analyst Portfolio_

 ###### 🛡️ Professional Summary
-Aspiring Cybersecurity Analyst with a good understanding on the core foundations of cybersecurity
+A resilient cyber security analyst with a solid understanding for the foundations of the 8 domains that make up the cyber space.
+At the intersection of moral alignment and adhering to compliance, I believe through refining my steady execution through programming, systems and networks we enjoy using can be maintained efficiently and safely.

 ###### 🧰 Technical Skills / Tools
 ~